ebacala/pokeemerald/README.md

     * POKéMONS with EVs > 0
     * POKéMONS with maxed out EVs (255 out of 255)
 * Increased MACHO BRACE EV multiplier from 2 to 4
+* The Moon Stone can now be sold for 2100 POKéDOLLARS
-* Battle Frontier shop now sells all the TMs, PP ups
+* Battle Frontier shop now sells:
+    * All the evolution stones
+    * All the TMs
+    * PP ups
-* TMs names are now displayed in the shop (instead of "TMxx")
+* TMs names are now displayed in shops (instead of "TMxx")

 ## Original project README